jasonwbw/RecordPapers4NLP/Neural Response Generation.md

 #### Model
 - Sequence to Backward and Forward Sequences: A Content-Introducing Approach to Generative Short-Text Conversation [COLING16](https://arxiv.org/pdf/1607.00970.pdf)
 - Learning to Decode for Future Success
 - A Prospective-Performance Network to Alleviate Myopia in Beam Search for Response Generation [COLING18](http://www.aclweb.org/anthology/C18-1306)
+1.predict larger beam search by a smaller one which promote the diversity a lot
 - Neural Response Generation with Dynamic Vocabularies [AAAI18](https://arxiv.org/pdf/1711.11191.pdf)
 - Towards Less Generic Responses in Neural Conversation Models: A Statistical Re-weighting Method [EMNLP18](https://ai.tencent.com/ailab/nlp/papers/emnlp2018_conversation.pdf)
 1.reweight by punish universal replies and short/long replies